github/docs/content/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
 {% data reusables.repositories.navigate-to-security-and-analysis %}
-1. Under "Code scanning", to the right of "Check failure", use the drop-down menu to select the level of severity you would like to cause a pull request check failure.
+1. Under "Code scanning", to the right of "Check Failure", use the drop-down menu to select the level of severity you would like to cause a pull request check failure.
 ![Check failure setting](/assets/images/help/repository/code-scanning-check-failure-setting.png)
 {% endif %}